Japanese name – Meshimakobu

 Chinese name – Sang Huang (Mulberry Yellow)

 P. linteus is a basidiomycete fungus, popular in China, Korea and Japan and reported to work as a ‘miracle medicine’, prolonging longevity.
-Identified by Ikekawa as having the highest anti-tumour activity of the Hymenomycetes1 (a fungal grouping containing the major medicinal mushrooms), and by Stamets as having the greatest macrophage activation of 7 species surveyed2, it has been heavily researched in the last decade, especially in Korea, showing broad immunostimulant activity, strong anti-cancer properties and the ability to enhance the efficacy of existing chemotherapeutic drugs3.
+Identified by Ikekawa as having the highest anti-tumour activity of the Hymenochaetales1 (a fungal order containing the major medicinal mushrooms), and by Stamets as having the greatest macrophage activation of 7 species surveyed2, it has been heavily researched in the last decade, especially in Korea, showing broad immunostimulant activity, strong anti-cancer properties and the ability to enhance the efficacy of existing chemotherapeutic drugs3.

 Uniquely among the medicinal mushrooms, the Chinese Pharmacopoeia describes the energy of P. linteus as Cold and ascribes to it an extensive range of indications, including: cancer, diabetes, HIV, angina, leucorrhoea, diarrhoea and accelerated wound healing.